MicrosoftDocs/azure-docs/articles/active-directory/develop/redirect-uris-ios.md

 ms.collection: M365-identity-device-management
 ---

-# Using redirect URIs with the Microsoft authentication library
+# Using redirect URIs with the Microsoft authentication library for iOS and macOS

 When a user authenticates, Azure Active Directory (Azure AD) sends the token to the app by using the redirect URI registered with the Azure AD application.